JoseHerminioCollas/hello_shape/README.md

   these values can be read by the Python scripts.

 SQL commands retrieve data and a Python function does the work.

+### Use of the command line

+Command line script cand be found in the file:  ogr_command.sh

+run with

+ ./ogr_command.sh

 Each graphic is associated with a single object, path, sql, and a function definition.
 This FD can have the form of a title of the work in order to associate the specific script with a single graphic.